Muscle Surgery and

 Recovery from hamstring muscle surgery will often include many steps to the healing process.
 It's possible that you may not even start physical therapy appointments until 6 weeks after your surgery.
-Complete strength of your hamstring and return to sports without pain may take 4 to 5 months.
+Fully regaining complete strength of your hamstring muscle, which may include a return to sport without experiencing pain may take 4 to 5 months.

 After gastrocnemius release surgery (to repair your tennis leg injury) you can expect to start your recovery by wearing a boot brace on your calf/ankle for approximately 2 weeks.
 You may have to wear the brace up to 6 weeks at night.
 Healing and recovery from tennis leg surgery can take 8 to 12 weeks before returning to full acitivity.
 Some people suffer with ongoing weakness in their calf for up to 1 year after surgery.